 CMC 432 Public Relations Campaigns (A).
-Prerequisite: CMC 332.
+Prerequisites: CMC 225, 228.
 Focuses on the treatment of an organization's public relations and information, including situation analysis and research, program and campaign planning, development of communications materials and activities, and program management.
 Provides experience in planning and executing public relations campaigns and programs.
 3 Cr.
 Spring.

 CMC 438 History of American Journalism (A).
 Prerequisite: CMC 242.
 Covers the evolution and development of the media of American journalism from their beginnings in England and Colonial America to the present, and the dominant personalities who helped shape them, relating them to their social, political and economic environments.
 3 Cr.

 CMC 445 Advanced Radio Production (A).
 Prerequisite: CMC 346.
 Course fee.
 Covers advanced principles and practices of audio productions while providing practical experience.
 Includes assigned projects, studio work and digital production.
 May also include audio for video and the Internet.
 3cr 3 Cr.
 Spring.

 CMC 446 Advanced Electronic Production (B,Y).
 Prerequisite: CMC 348.
 Course fee.
 Requires students to write, produce and direct advanced programs for television.
 Allows students to work individually and in small production units.
 Focuses on the development and execution of professional video production.
 Allows student to gain practical skills and finish the course with work that could be used in their video resume tape or portfolio.
 3 cr.
 Spring 3 Cr.
 Spring.